 Flywheel is perhaps the highest-rated and most well-liked hosting company in this category.
 Their entry level account starts at $30/month* (which, in similar fashion to WPEngine’s entry-level plan, allows up to 25,000 visits/month).
 What’s more, unlike some managed WordPress hosts that share server resources between users, Flywheel assign each site they host its own individual resources via VPS servers.

 Additionally, because Flywheel are positioning themselves as a hosting company created for ‘designers and creative agencies’, they’ve also gone a long way in offering a number of features aimed specifically at making web designers’/agencies’ lives a whole lot easier — such as the ability to create free demo sites, one-click staging environments and transfer billing to clients at a later date!

-Pagely is another well-known company, positioned to provide ‘enterprise level’ WordPress hosting.
-Their entry level solution will set you back $24/month and their lowest-priced VPS environment clicks in at $399/month.
-Again, a great number of people are happy with Pagely and their services appear well-worth the investment for large business applications.
+Kinsta is another well-known company, positioned to provide enterprise level WordPress hosting for larger sites.
+Their entry level hosting plans will set you back between $100/month to $400/month.
+A great number of people are happy with Kinsta and their services appear well-worth the investment for large business applications.

 Hosting Companies To Avoid

 Judging from online reviews and reactions on social media, when it comes to managed WordPress hosting it seems that the companies to avoid are, for the most part, those who don’t make managed WordPress hosting their primary focus.

 GoDaddy and Bluehost have a number of appalling reviews for their managed WordPress hosting services — even a number of otherwise highly-rated companies, such as Media Temple seem to suffer in the managed-WordPress-hosting arena.

 The companies I recommended have one thing in common: WordPress hosting is their only business.